top of page

 Writing Beyond Words

-My experience as an expat in Europe and travels on three continents have taught me to approach language, literature, biography, and the art of translation as critical points of entry into our ever-changing world.
+My experiences as an expat in Europe and travels on three continents have taught me to approach language, literature, biography, and the art of translation as critical points of entry into our ever-changing world.

 I also hope you'll consider ordering from your local bookstore or using www.bookshop.org, which benefits the bookshop of your choice.